You could win £10 or £10k each month.

 Opening the account

 First up, you need to have an account with Chip.
 This is app-only and quick to set up.
-In mid-October Chip is changing the fee structure (again), but you can opt for the free tier of membership.
+As long as you don’t opt for the Chip X membership tier or turn on autosaving, it won’t cost you anything.

 The savings account itself is actually with ClearBank – but that won’t make any difference to you as you open and manage it via the Chip app.
 You’ll have to agree to the terms and conditions.
 Once it’s set up, you’re good to start moving money into it.